 Therefore, this policy establishes "exclusive rights to operate" for those identified auxiliary functions to be sole providers of their services on campus.
 NDSU departments and NDSU related entities receiving services on NDSU property must follow this policy (provided that such services are not otherwise contracted out - see 3.0).

 2.1 The Fargodome, Technology Park, Alumni Association/Development Foundation, and Alumni Center are entities which are exempt when receiving services on their property, as they are separate from the University.
-However, the functions of the Vice President for Research, Creative Activities, and Technology Transfer are not exempt at the Research & Technology Park.
+However, the functions of the Vice President for Research and Creative Activity are not exempt at the Research & Technology Park.
 Departments and NDSU-related entities are encouraged to use NDSU Auxiliary Services at the Research & Technology Park and the Alumni Center.

 2.2 This policy does not apply to individual's purchasing products or services for personal use or to services which are part of an academic class.